Going to the Dogs!

 For the second time, Hero Dogs was the designated charity of the Mid-Maryland Celtic Festival.
 Hero Dogs raises, trains, and places service dogs and other highly skilled canines, free of charge with lifetime support of the partnerships.

 Check out their website and see Hero Dog Clara’s new puppies.

-The 2017 Mid-Maryland Celtic Festival is being dedicated to honor and benefit our nation’s Veterans.
-To that end, we’ve partnered with:
+The 2018 Mid-Maryland Celtic Festival is being dedicated to honor and support our nation’s Veterans.
+To that end we have partnered with

 A Quilt of Valor® is a personal award, like a military or civilian commendation, a gesture of gratitude from a grateful nation that says “Thank you for your service, your sacrifice, and welcome home.”
 A Quilt of Valor is a lifetime award.

 The mission of the Quilts of Valor® Foundation is to cover service members and veterans touched by war with comforting and healing Quilts of Valor.